ZenUml/core/docs/responsive-participant-margin.md

 So maybe, we could implement it in two rounds.
 First, we define the order of participants.
 Then we calculate the position of the lifelines based on the order.

+Note that `mounted` is only called when we "mount" the element, not when we "move" or "relayout" the element.

+When we change the code, it may NOT trigger mounted.
+It may not even trigger the update of Occurrence.